Dates

 ChillOut Space

-This will be a space where you will be able to go and chill out at any
+This is a space where you can go and relax at any

 time of the day.
-The space will be filled with cushions and rugs for you
+The space is filled with cushions and rugs for you

-wraps done and get to know your fellow SpunOuters.
+wraps and massage.
+It's also a great place to get to know your fellow SpunOuters.

 The Lake